 Following the first three Restock, Rethink, Reflect projects on race (2006-08), disability (2009-12), and feminism (2013 -15) Restock, Rethink, Reflect Four (2016-18) is on issues of Live Art and privilege.

-Restock, Rethink, Reflect Four is a collaboration with Dr Amit Rai of Queen Mary, University of London, and aims to mark and map the ways in which Live Art has developed new forms of access to, and understandings of, knowledge, agency, and inclusion in relation to the under-represented, marginalized and disenfranchised constituencies of:
+Restock, Rethink, Reflect Four was a collaboration with Dr Amit Rai of Queen Mary, University of London, aiming to mark and map the ways in which Live Art has developed new forms of access to, and understandings of, knowledge, agency, and inclusion in relation to the under-represented, marginalized and disenfranchised constituencies of:

-The first year of Restock, Rethink, Reflect Four is research based: mapping the territories, unpicking the most critical questions, and developing new partnerships, resources, strategies and approaches.
+The first 18 months of Restock, Rethink, Reflect Four (2016 – 17) was research based: mapping the territories, unpicking the most critical questions, and developing new partnerships, resources, strategies and approaches.

-Dr Sibylle Peters of Theatre of Research (Germany) is undertaking a residency exploring Live Art practices and methodologies in relation to intergenerational practices, especially with children/young people.
-The residency builds on LADA’s collaboration with Sibylle on PLAYING UP, an artwork exploring the potential of Live Art to bridge generations in the form of a game played by adults and kids together.
+Dr Sibylle Peters of Theatre of Research (Germany) undertook a residency exploring Live Art practices and methodologies in relation to intergenerational practices, especially with children/young people.
+The residency built on LADA’s collaboration with Sibylle on PLAYING UP, an artwork exploring the potential of Live Art to bridge generations in the form of a game played by adults and kids together.

-Professor Lois Weaver is undertaking a residency exploring Live Art practices and methodologies in relation to working with older individuals and communities.
-This residency builds on LADA’s collaborations with Lois on Live Art and Feminism, particularly in relation to older artists, and to her own work on What Tammy Needs To Know and the Wellcome Trust People Awards.
+Professor Lois Weaver undertook a residency exploring Live Art practices and methodologies in relation to working with older individuals and communities.
+This residency built on LADA’s collaborations with Lois on Live Art and Feminism, particularly in relation to older artists, and to her own work on What Tammy Needs To Know and the Wellcome Trust People Awards.

-As part of her residency, Elena has invited the artist Tanja Ostojić to run a free two-day workshop at LADA on ideas of displacement as part of Tanja's ongoing Misplaced Women? project, on 13-14 Dec 2016.
+As part of her residency, Elena has invited the artist Tanja Ostojić to run a free two-day workshop at LADA on ideas of displacement as part of Tanja’s ongoing Misplaced Women? project, on 13-14 December 2016.
+The workshop was followed by a public performance by Tanja and workshop participants, documentation of which can be viewed here.

-Elena is also inviting artists to submit contributions to her Study Room Guide on Displacement in the form of anecdotes, stories, short observations, poems, photographs or performance texts on their experiences of the ‘state of displacement’.
+Elena also invited artists to submit contributions to her Study Room Guide on Displacement in the form of anecdotes, stories, short observations, poems, photographs or performance texts on their experiences of the ‘state of displacement’.

 Read Elena’s guest post for Performing Borders on Misplaced women?: The concept of hospitality in times of displacement.